 He is a well known security expert and frequent speaker at conferences, where he shares his passion for IT security with the audience.
 He is the author of many articles on content security and publishes the video blog ctoinsights.trendmicro.com

-As Chief Operating Officer, Wael is responsible for global oversight of strategic alliances, business strategy and field operations for Trend Micro.
+As Chief Operating Officer and member of the board of directors, Wael is responsible for global oversight of strategic alliances, business strategy and field operations for Trend Micro.
 Wael joined Trend Micro in 2009 as a result of the acquisition of Third Brigade, a company he co-founded and for which he served as President and CEO.
 Prior to Third Brigade, Wael was VP of Global Sales and Distribution for ZixCorp.
 He also held senior management positions with Entrust, a leading Internet Security company, including VP of Global Service Solutions and VP of Worldwide Sales and Marketing for Entrust.net.

 Wael has a Bachelor of Computer Science from Dalhousie University, holds the Information System Professional of Canada designation and has completed the Queen's Graduate School of Business Executive Program.